 There are four multifunction buttons, M1 & M2 which are positioned between L2 & R2, whereas M3 & M4 are positioned towards the rear of the handles.

-3. Xbox Elite Series 2 – Premium Pick
+3. Xbox Elite Series 2

-There are four paddle buttons on the underside of the controller, all of which can be remapped, removed or disabled.
+There are four paddle buttons on the underside of the controller, all of which can be remapped, removed, or disabled.
 So, every finger barring your pinky can be put to good use.

 We also like the slider button on the main hair triggers which lets you customize the sensitivity of each one.
 In a nutshell, you can change the extent to which each trigger needs to be pressed.
 Moving the slider to short reduces the input time and increasing it to long, extends it.
 This is a neat feature that can be very useful depending on the game that you are playing.
 In an FPS, the short trigger travel can be used to fire rapidly at the enemy for example.
-In RL, you can map it to boost.
+In Rocket League, you can map it to boost.

 4. Scuf Vantage 2